chirags14/hhr-recruiting-service/README.md

  {
         "jobTitle": "Java Developer",
         "startDate": "2018-07-22",
-        "jobDescription": "Ideal Canididate should have 2 years of experience in Java/J2EE ,Spring ,Hibernate", "noOfApplications": 0
+        "jobDescription": "Ideal Candidate should have 2 years of experience in Java/J2EE ,Spring ,Hibernate", "noOfApplications": 0
     },
     {
         "jobTitle": "Senior Java Developer",
         "startDate": "2018-07-22",
-        "jobDescription": "Ideal Canididate should have 10 years of experience in Java/J2EE ,Spring ,Hibernate", "noOfApplications": 0
+        "jobDescription": "Ideal Candidate should have 10 years of experience in Java/J2EE ,Spring ,Hibernate", "noOfApplications": 0
     }
 ```